Excess belly fat is a problem many people have. And it's not just for an aesthetic reason.

 Although losing abdominal fat can be hard, there are steps you can take to reduce excess belly fat.

-Here are 11 proven tips and tricks to lose belly fat fast.
+Here are 17 best tips and tricks to lose belly fat fast.

 But before we look at how to lose belly fat, let's take a look at what causes it.